 Information submitted in the HTCC application will be evaluated and ranked by standards that are further described in the ConApp.
 (See applicable Points Calculation Worksheet in the ConApp.)
 The top ranking Housing Programs will receive a tentative tax credit reservation provided a financing need exists.
-Workforce Housing and Revolving Loan Fund applications are ranked against each other with different points criteria than other HTCC applicants.
 If an application under a set-aside does not score highly enough to earn a reservation because that set-aside is oversubscribed, it will be ranked in the general class.
 If a portion of the set-aside remains unallocated, the remaining balance will be contributed to the pool of general class applicants.